h33h33/h33h33.github.io-/README.md

   * Download and install the latest tagged release
 * `$ thoughts edit`
   * Edit your previously posted thoughts
-* `$ thoughts help`
-  * Show some helpful information
 * `$ thoughts style`
   * Customize the default CSS
+* `$ thoughts preview`
+  * Preview a thought in a browser while working on it

 ## "Markdown"

-*thoughts* supports non-standard markdown that's mostly just HTML.
-Why hide the details? :)
+Thoughts supports non-standard markdown that's mostly just HTML.
-Here's what's supported:

 * Italics
   * `You can write <i>italics</i>`